 Larry Tebben and his wife Michele believe in living a holistic life and knowing where things come from, which is why they’re committed to raising Fullblood Black Wagyu at Tebben Ranches in Floresville.
 Over the past 12 years, Larry has built a strong herd with extremely good marbling.

-“It’s been my passion since I discovered it,” Larry says.
+“It’s been my passion since I discovered it,” Larry said.
 “I always believed that when you have a passion for something, you’re going to become very good at it.”

 The scene is idyllic.
 With rolling green hills on one side and reservoirs strategically placed throughout the estate, the cattle graze on Coastal Bermuda and Bluestem grasses.
 200-year-old Live Oak trees grant a reprieve from the Texas sun.
 In the winter months, the herd enjoys winter grasses and clovers that sprout from the river bottom.